kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

 ## Troubleshooting

 The Istio module's default configuration does not restrict outbound traffic.
 This means that the application should have no issues connecting to the SAP HANA Database instance.
-To determine the cause of the connection issue, follow the troubleshooting steps.
+To determine the cause of the connection issue, you must follow the troubleshooting steps.

 ### Connect to the SAP HANA Database Instance from Outside of the Cluster
 1. Download SAP HANA Client for your operating system from the [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools).
 2. Unpack the downloaded archive.
 3. Install SAP HANA Client.
-4. Connect to SAP HANA Database instance using the following command:
+4. To connect to SAP HANA Database instance, use the following command:
     ```bash
     hdbsql -n {HANA_DB_INSTANCE_ADDRESS} -u {HANA_DB_USER} -p {HANA_DB_PASSWORD}
     ```